 We live in times when no one can imagine the life without gadgets.
 WhatsAPP, Facebook, Instagram, Twitter, etc., all these things make our lifestyle.
 Every day hundreds or even thousands of new applications emerge on the market, but which platform to choose to make them successful.
 I guess it goes without saying that iOS and Android are the most popular mobile operating systems around the globe (go check if you're a kind of nonbeliever).
 Both have their fans and haters among users, but there is one more side whose opinion should be taken into consideration.
 Guess who?
 Right, great creators in the shade.
-So what is the difference between iOS and Android mobile application development?
+So what is the difference between iOS and Android mobile app development service?
 Here, we will try to answer this question from a developer's point of view.
 Have a nice reading!

 Difference #1 (which is about coding)